-Stock futures look at add to earnings-fueled rally
+Stock futures look to add to earnings-fueled rally

 Japan's Nikkei average hit a six-day high, ending the day up 1.29 percent

-In Europe, London’s FTSE opened higher by 0.4 percent, Germany’s DAX gained 0.3 percent and France’s CAC also added 0.3 percent.
+In Europe, London’s FTSE opened higher by 0.2 percent, Germany’s DAX slipped 0.3 percent and France’s CAC gained 0.2 percent

 Fox Business' Leia Klingel contributed to this report